awslabs/aws-simple-cicd/docs/developer.md

 # Developer Instructions

+These instructions are for the application developers who will be using the CI/CD platform to deliver their applications.

-The AWS Simple CICD project provides very prescriptive pipelines.
-As the developer you are responsible for maintaining a scriptsfolder with three files in the root of your code repository.
+As the developer you are responsible for maintaining a scripts folder with three files in the root of your code repository.

 ```text
 scripts/assume-cross-account-role.env